ksamuel/postscriptum/README.rst

 - To you capture terminating signals, you need to know which ones (they differ depending of the OS), once you do the program will not exit unless you call sys.exit().
 However, there is no automatic way to react to sys.exit().
 And no way to distinguish SystemExit from sys.exit() and from a signal.
 - excepthook are calls on exceptions, but setting it leads to hard to debug errors, if you don't call the previous hook properly.

-Goodbye doesn't deal with the last goatchas yet: signals are caught by childs and passed to the main threads, but not exception.
+Postscriptum doesn't deal with the last goatchas yet: signals are caught by childs and passed to the main threads, but not exception.